-Presentation 1: R, Rstudio and Quarto
+Presentation 1: Intro to Quarto

 The Quarto Way!